JizongL/jizongL.github.io/_posts/2015-09-19-Data-Management-Assignment1.md

 tags: [correlation, data, assignment]
 ---

-* This line is a placeholder to generate the table of contents {:toc}

 ### Brief summary and introduction

 My name is [Jizong Liang](https://www.linkedin.com/in/jizongliang) and you can call me [TmmGeek](http://jizongl.github.io/), I am a PhD student in Pathology at the cancer research Institute at [University of Mississippi Medical Center](https://www.umc.edu/), In addition, I am also a computer geek and extremely interested in statistical analysis and Data Science.
 As a result, anything related to diseases and data analysis would be my areas of interests.